 The PIM planners and managers have nothing to disclose.

-This program is intended for HIV specialists, infectious diseases clinicians, hepatologists, gastroenterologists, registered nurses, pharmacists, and other healthcare professionals involved in the care of patients with HIV infection and/or viral hepatitis.
+This program is intended for rheumatologists, registered nurses, physician assistants, occupational therapists, pharmacists, social workers, and all other healthcare professionals involved in the care of adult patients with RA.

 For Pharmacists: Upon successfully completing the post-test with a score of 65% or better and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 4 weeks.